italankin/italankin.github.io/_posts/2022-05-22-15-puzzle-solvability.markdown

 What to do if the puzzle is unsolvable?

-As I said earilier, we could just shuffle the array until we get a solvable one.
+As I said earlier, we could just shuffle the array until we get a solvable one.
 But, actually, we can make use of one little trick:

 > Swapping two largest numbers (e.g. for 4x4 it's `14` and `15`) will flip the parity of number of inversions